ctreffs/SwiftSimctl/README.md

 - Enclosed system (Mac with Xcode + Simulator)
 - No external dependencies to systems like [APNS](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html)
 - No custom testing code bloating your code base unnecessarily
+- Push notifications can be simulated properly and the normal app cycle is preserved
+- Runs on CI machines
 - Your app stays a black box and does not need to be modified

 #### ➖ Contra